-Having equity is not enough to secure a loan from most banks.
-A favorable credit score also is essential in order to meet most banks’ requirements for a HELOC.
+Having enough equity is not the only important consideration for securing a loan.
+A favorable credit score is also essential in order to meet most banks’ approval requirements.

-3. Have a debt-to-income ratio between 43 to 50 percent
+Have a debt-to-income ratio of 43 percent or lower

 The debt total is divided by the borrower’s gross monthly income — which includes base salary, commissions and bonuses, as well as other income sources such as rental income and spousal support — to come up with the DTI ratio.

 Before you apply for an equity loan, be sure to calculate your DTI.
 If you’re above the optimum ratio, pay off as much debt as you can.
-Get a part-time job if you have to.
-Pay off loans with the highest interest rates first.
+Try starting with the debt avalanche method, where you pay off loans with the highest interest rates first.
 The money you save on interest can be put toward paying off other debts.
-If you’re not sure how best to apply your extra money, look for snowball and avalanche debt payment plans; these offer simple instructions on the order in which to pay your debts.
+Jerry Schiano, CEO of Spring EQ, also recommends extending the term of any outstanding loans you hold, which will reduce your monthly installment payments on the debt.

 Other factors to consider

-While your credit score is factored into the bank’s decision to issue a HELOC, your broader credit history also affects your odds of being approved.
+- Credit history.
+While your credit score is one of the most important factors in the bank’s decision to issue a loan, your broader credit history also affects your odds of being approved.
 For example, if you carry an exorbitant amount of debt, your application may be denied even if your credit score is above 750.

-You can improve your HELOC approval odds — as well as your loan terms — by maintaining a record of paying your bills on time.
+- Payment history.
+You can improve your approval odds and loan terms by maintaining a record of paying your bills on time.
 A pattern of timely payments will show the lender that you’re a reliable borrower.
-You may even be able to get a loan with a few missed payments on your credit history, but you’ll need to show your lender that your recent payment history is solid.